PerlAlien/Alien-Build/README.md

 Hash of properties used during the install phase, for either a `system` or `share` install.
 For most things you will want to use `runtime_prop` below.
 Only use `install_prop` for properties that are needed ONLY during the install phase.
+Standard properties:

+- root

+    The build root directory.
+This will be an absolute path.
+It is the absolute form of `./_alien` by default.

 ## runtime\_prop